dmellstrom/MEAN-Seed/README.md

-# MEAN Stack Authentication Example
+# MEAN Stack with Token-based Authentication

 Prerequisites: ```node```/```npm``` and MongoDB installed on host system